MateoLa/hello-plex/README.md

 # Hello Plex

-Nginx Reverse Proxy and SSL Securing your application with Certbot
+Configure nginx as a Reverse Proxy and SSL Secure your application with Certbot Cron certificates renewal and email job results.

-(The example is built using a dockerized Plex server as the reverse application)

-## Versions

-v2.0.0 - Secure a real domain with Certbot as CA.

-v1.1.0 - Use a different plex image: plexinc/pms-docker.

-v1.0.0 - HTTPS for local development at ```https://localhost```.
-The example use a dockerized plex server as a reverse application.
+The example use a dockerized Plex server as a reverse application.

 ## Prerequisites

-#### v1.0.0

-* Docker and docker-compose has to be installed in your development environment.
+* Docker and docker-compose has to be installed in your development environment.  (v1.0.0)

-#### v2.0.0

 * You must own your own domain and a public host where you can build the application.
-Whatever DNS you use, point your domain to the server public ip address.
+Whatever DNS you use, point your domain to the server public ip address.  (v2.0.0)

-* Your server (public host) has to have ssh access to github. [^Nt1]
+* Your server (public host) has to have ssh access to github. (v2.0.0) [^Nt1]

-* Enable http and https traffic to the server  [^Nt12]
+* Enable http and https traffic to the server.  (v2.0.0) [^Nt12]

-## Usage v2.0.0
+## Usage

 1) Login to your server and clone the repository